FaIhAjAlAmToPu/sharpDemo/README.md

 # Programming Scenarios with OOP Guidance

-This README provides five real-world-inspired programming scenarios to practice object-oriented programming (OOP) concepts.
+This section provides five real-world-inspired programming scenarios to practice object-oriented programming (OOP) concepts.
 Each scenario includes a description and guidance to help you decide when to use abstract classes, interfaces, abstract methods, and polymorphism.
 Your task is to design and implement a program for each scenario, deducing the appropriate OOP constructs based on the requirements and hints provided.

 ---